William Orcutt Cushing: Personal life

 Cushing was born in 1823 in Hingham to Unitarian parents.
 When he was a teenager and started to read The Bible alone, he became a follower of the Orthodox Christian school of thought.
 When he was 18, he stated that he felt that God wanted him to become a minister.

 Cushing remained true to Christian principles throughout his life.
 He once gave all of his life savings of $1,000 (approximately $ in 2013) to a blind girl in order for her to receive an education.

 Ministry

 Cushing started his training to become a Unitarian minister based along his parents' theology.
 His first posting as an ordained minister was to Searsburg, New York, west of Trumansburg.
-There he met his future wife, Rea, and they were married in 1854.
+There he met his future wife, Hena, and they were married in 1854.
 In the same year, Cushing wrote his first hymn, "When he Cometh", based on Malachi 3:17, for children in his Sunday School.

-Cushing then later went on to minister in a number of locations around New York until 1870 when Rea died, requiring Cushing to return to Searsburg.
+Cushing then later went on to minister in a number of locations around New York until 1870 when Hena died, requiring Cushing to return to Searsburg.
 Shortly afterwards, Cushing suffered from a "creeping paralysis" that caused him to lose his voice, requiring him to retire from the ministry after 27 years in it.